Skip to content

 Key Takeaways

 In conclusion, the legal consequences of a data protection breach at your UK organisation can be severe.
-To combat this, you must ensure that all data processing complies with the GDPR and take appropriate measures to protect personal data from unauthorised access, disclosure or destruction.
+To combat this, you must ensure that all data processing complies with the UK GDPR and take appropriate measures to protect personal data from unauthorised access, disclosure or destruction.

 Taking data protection seriously can not only avoid legal consequences but also protect your reputation and maintain the trust of your customers.
-By implementing appropriate security measures and developing a data breach response plan with an expert lawyer, your company can reduce the risk of data protection breaches and mitigate the impact if a breach does occur.
+By implementing appropriate security measures and developing a data breach response plan with the assistance of an expert lawyer, your company can reduce the risk of data protection breaches and mitigate the impact if a breach does occur.

-If you need to ensure good protection against data protection breaches, our experienced Data, Privacy and IT lawyers can assist as part of our LegalVision membership.
+If you need to ensure good protection against data protection breaches, our experienced data, privacy and IT lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions